Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: DT theory background

 \subsection{Deformed BPS Lie algebras}

-Let $Q'$ be a quiver, $T$ be a torus acting on the arrows of $Q'$, and let $W\in\BC Q'/[\BC Q',\BC Q']_{\cyc}$ be a $T$-invariant potential.
+Let $Q$ be a quiver, which we continue to assume is symmetric.
+Let $T$ be a torus acting on the arrows of $Q$, and let $W\in\BC Q/[\BC Q,\BC Q]_{\mathrm{vect}}$ be a $T$-invariant potential.
 Recall the map $\JH^T$ from \eqref{JHT_def}.
 We define\footnote{The perverse truncation functors are modified according to the conventions introduced in \S \ref{toolkit}.} the $\HO_{T}$-module